-- Coronavirus or the novel covid19 has forced a lot of businesses to change their business models, has accelerated the digital transformation – faster than ever and made users accept the ‘new digital reality’.
-The world in a broader perspective is more uncertain than ever, new rules and regulations are introduced every 15 days depending on the number of cases, the high uncertainty requires businesses to be more agile, flexible and adaptive in their approaches, to succeed in this ‘new normal’.
+Coronavirus or the novel covid19 has forced a lot of businesses to change their business models, has accelerated the digital transformation – faster than ever, and made users accept the ‘new digital reality’.
+The world from a broader perspective is more uncertain than ever, new rules and regulations are introduced every 15 days depending on the number of cases, and the high uncertainty requires businesses to be more agile, flexible, and adaptive in their approaches, to success in this ‘new normal’.
 Cloud spending has clearly accelerated during the pandemic.
-Online collaboration and remote working tools, e-commerce, remote learning and content streaming hit new records, as per a report by Canalys.
-The report also reported the worldwide cloud infrastructure services market spend jumped roughly by 11% during the second quarter from the previous three months and 30% year over year.
+Online collaboration and remote working tools, e-commerce, remote learning, and content streaming hit new records, as per a report by Canalys.
+The report also reported the worldwide cloud infrastructure services market spending jumped roughly by 11% during the second quarter from the previous three months and 30% year over year.

 While some might be thinking it’s only the big giants strolling on the advantage, that’s not the case.
-Majority of enterprises were already on a path to dumping their own data centers and rent computing from cloud providers, but the transition was rather slow, in most cases, one app at a time, one proof of concept at a time.
+The majority of enterprises were already on a path to dumping their own data centers and renting computing from cloud providers, but the transition was rather slow, in most cases, one app at a time, one proof of concept at a time.
 The pandemic forced them to adapt faster in order to provide the best value to the users.

-- Drive digital transformation – Cloud systems enable technologies such as artificial intelligence, machine learning and 5G that are driving the digital transformation.
+- Drive digital transformation – Cloud systems enable technologies such as artificial intelligence, machine learning, and 5G that are driving digital transformation.

-- Resilient and disaster averese systems – Businesses are using the cloud effectively to create resilient and disaster-averse systems anywhere across the globe to cater to a remote workforce and protect data and business application integrity as well.
+- Resilient and disaster-averse systems – Businesses are using the cloud effectively to create resilient and disaster-averse systems anywhere across the globe to cater to a remote workforce and protect data and business application integrity as well.

 - Implement changes fast (Adaptability) – One of the most affected companies during the pandemic is Airbnb, their whole customer base vanished in no time.
 But they have been really fast to adapt and change the focus from tourists to locals.
 Swift changes require swift systems which can adapt quickly and implement fast.
 Cloud enables the business to be flexible and highly adaptable.

-- High Operational efficiency – Cloud operations has been an afterthought for many enterprises, even post-deployment.
-Most IT organizations gave it some attention, but cloudops best practices and use of technology have been limited by small budgets and a general lack of understanding.
-During the pandemic the chickens came home to roost.
-The increased use of public cloud providers and the access of cloud systems by a widely distributed remote workforce put a spotlight on the need for operational tools and talent.
-While self-healing capabilities (automation) became an imperative to deal with scaling cloudops, enterprises lacked the tools to automate self-healing processes, and/or the talent to set them up.
+- High Operational efficiency – Cloud operations have been an afterthought for many enterprises, even post-deployment.
+Most IT organizations gave it some attention but cloud ops’ best practices and use of technology have been limited by small budgets and a general lack of understanding.
+During the pandemic, the chickens came home to roost.
+The increased use of public cloud providers and the access to cloud systems by a widely distributed remote workforce put a spotlight on the need for operational tools and talent.
+While self-healing capabilities (automation) became imperative to deal with scaling cloud ops, enterprises lacked the tools to automate self-healing processes, and/or the talent to set them up.

-Cloud has strengthened the retail industry by maximizing supply chain visibility, offering a better customer experience and facilitating efficient resource management.
-Bolstered the healthcare industry by providing easy access to data, data interoperability, secure EHR storage, and collaborative patient care in real-time.
-Empowered manufacturing industry by making the processes and every successive stage more productive, cost-effective, collaboration, and streamlined and supported the finance industry by providing scalable computing for databases, forge strong relationships with clients, improving flexibility and efficiency.
+Cloud has strengthened the retail industry by maximizing supply chain visibility, offering a better customer experience, and facilitating efficient resource management.
+Bolstered the healthcare industry by providing easy access to data, data interoperability, secure EHR storage, and collaborative patient care in real time.
+Empowered the manufacturing industry by making the processes and every successive stage more productive, cost-effective, collaborative, and streamlined and supported the finance industry by providing scalable computing for databases, forging strong relationships with clients, and improving flexibility and efficiency.

-Companies quick to adapt and evolve would come out the pandemic much stronger.
+Companies quick to adapt and evolve would come out of the pandemic much stronger.

-For any help or guidance on moving to cloud, you can contact us here.
+For any help or guidance on moving to the cloud, you can contact us here.